brownplt/judgmental-resugaring/README.md

     (view-sugar-type-rules demo ⊢ (list rule_not))

-The first line says that this file is written in the Racket language, since DrRacket is an editor for many different languages.
+The first line says that this file is written in the Racket language.
 The next two lines say that we're going to use [redex](https://docs.racket-lang.org/redex/), which SweetT is built on, and `resugar.rkt`, which is SweetT itself.